etrangere/effectiveMobileTest/README.md

   - Update the priority of a specific task.

 * POST `/api/v1/user/create_user`
-  - Create a new user.
+  - Create a new user.The "executor" parameter should be set to 'true' for a task executor or 'false' for a task holder.
+Remove "string" from the "users":["string"] leaving it as "users": [] in the JSON Swagger.
+Fill in the remaining user fields.

 * GET `/api/v1/user/{userTaskHolder_id}/{task_id}/getAll_task_comment_holder_id_task_id`
   - Retrieve all comments for a specific task within a user task holder.